The open smart grid platform core and admin functions for device management.

 index should indicate an existing relay that is used for light switching).

-if this entry is for switching on the relay(s) identified by Index
+On: true if this entry is for switching on the relay(s) identified by Index; false for

 switching off.